matthewmcnew/safe-mock/README.md

 }
 const mock = SafeMock.build<SomeService>();

-//use verify to check the arguments to a method verify(mock.someMethod).never.calledWith(123)
+//use verify.never to check that a method was never called with any arguments. verify(mock.someMethod).never.called();

+//use verify.never.calledWith to check that a mock was never called with specific arguments verify(mock.someMethod).never.calledWith(123);
 ```

 ##### Verify that a mock with no arguments was called